 They May Be Snacking Too Much

-Toddlers have quite small stomachs, so don’t need to eat as much as older kids or adults.
-If your child is refusing to eat at meal times, then try and observe what they eat during the rest of the day.
+Toddlers have quite small stomachs, so they don’t need to eat as much as older kids or adults.
+If your child refuses to eat at mealtimes, then try and observe what they eat during the rest of the day.

-It could be that they are eating lots of snacks in between meals, so just aren’t hungry when you serve up their main meal.
+It could be that they are eating lots of snacks in between meals, so they aren’t hungry when you serve up their main meal.